datopian/playbook/onboarding/first-steps/README.md

 * Please go to https://gitlab.com/datopian/onboarding/issues
 * Create your own Gitlab issue and use it to track your Onboarding progress
-- Copy and paste the checklist below into your Gitlab issuee and modify it/add more learnings to it while going through the Onboarding process (eg. Markdown, Hackmd, Gitlab etc).
+- Copy and paste the checklist below into your Gitlab issue and modify it/add more learnings to it while going through the Onboarding process (eg. Markdown, Hackmd, Gitlab etc).

 *Make sure to keep it updated every day after onboarding session!*